 To ensure we can treat the issue as soon as possible, give our office a call right away to schedule an emergency visit.
 If you can, place your dental appliance in a container or plastic bag and bring it with you when you come for your appointment.

 When your dental appliance comes off, your teeth and gums are exposed to bacteria.
 This can trigger an infection and cause further issues to form.
 A loose, broken or missing dental appliance is a serious issue that warrants a same-day appointment.
 So, contact our team right away to schedule a visit.

 A severe toothache that lasts 1-2 days or longer usually indicates a tooth infection, which can be a very serious dental emergency.
 You may need root canal therapy to restore your tooth or in some situations the tooth might need to be extracted.

 Call us immediately to schedule an appointment.
 Until that appointment, you can use Orajel or a similar topical numbing product to numb the tooth or take over-the-counter pain relievers.
 Applying an ice pack may also help with your discomfort until you can get treatment for your condition.

 Even if the damage seems minor, call us for a same-day emergency appointment.
 Sometimes it’s difficult to know the severity of a chip, break or crack without a professional dental exam.
 A broken or cracked tooth can easily become infected if it’s not treated quickly.
 This can cause further and unnecessary complications.

 Call us and come see our team as soon as you can.
-The dentist will examine the tooth and determine the extent of the damage.
+The dentist in Allen will examine the tooth and determine the extent of the damage.
 From there, they can offer their best recommendations to repair and protect your smile.